thunderrabbit/barefoot_rob/content/quests/slow-down/2021-04-29_climbed-a-ladder-to-tire-heaven.md

-a lot of planning and looking around and trying to figure out a way, I kept using the Street View to look at the tunnel and try to find, like, come when I walked through eyes, I know it's kind of long and this is me mikuni Tom Naidu that's the Japanese three country tunnel.
+a lot of planning and looking around and trying to figure out a way, I kept using the Street View to look at the tunnel and try to find, like, come when I walked through eyes, I know it's kind of long and this is Mikuni Tunnel that's the Japanese three country tunnel.
 And when dragging this is using Google Maps when dragging the peg man to activate streetview I noticed that there were some other places I could drop the peg man to, to see things.
 And those places were in fact, a series of trails that don't show up on the map unless I'm dragging the peg man to try to find a place to land.

-So, while not sure how this works behind the scenes, but while the trails are not used for navigation purposes, like what's the best way to walk from here to here?
-They don't show up in that kind of data, but they are available for the Pac Man to show you what is actually there.
+So, while not
+sure how this works behind the scenes, but while the trails are not used for navigation purposes, like what's the best way to walk from here to here?
+They don't show up in that kind of data, but they are available for the Peg Man to show you what is actually there.
 So maybe I Anyway, there's many different ways that might be happening but a simplest might be that they're just tagged like don't use this why would they be tagged to not use it?
 I wonder?
 Hmm, maybe because they were rough overgrown trails that were quite challenging to walk on.

-And ah, next time I'll walk through the tunnel It was really I mean, I don't know I mean, if I was just walking and like had proper hiking boots, which I did but I didn't use them they were in my bag so I carried my boots along with my computer in my journal and this is when it was great to have Jason's help because he really supported like picking up the bag even it kind of as mad as I was that he was there it was great to have him there because he would like pick up the pick up the bag when it was going over rough spots and so it's kind of magical to have that caught that conflict of interest is I don't want him to be there and thank you for helping carry my bag kind of thing.
+And ah, next time I'll walk through the tunnel It was really I mean, I don't know I mean, if I was just walking and like had proper hiking boots, which I did but I didn't use them they were in my bag so I carried my boots along with my computer in my journal and this is when it was great to have Jason's help because he really supported like picking up the bag even it kind of..  as mad as I was that he was there it was great to have him there because he would like pick up the pick up the bag when it was going over rough spots and so it's kind of magical to have that caught that conflict of interest is I don't want him to be there and thank you for helping carry my bag kind of thing.

 So I mean I love him and now all of that ROI and gratitude and all this acknowledge I had this this conflict inside me is like leave me alone.
 Thanks for carrying my bag.
 Both of them were there so it was like